MakeSchool/iOS8-Notes-Swift/README.md

 ![image](instructionImages/namingOutlet.png)

-Repeat the same for the text view and name the property `contentTextView`.
+Repeat the same for the text view and name the property `contentTextField`.
 Now we have two referencing outlets we can work with.
 Now we need an adequate place in code where we can display the currently selected note.
 A good method is `viewWillAppear:` which is called immediately before the view of a view controller is displayed.
 Add this implementation to *NoteDetailViewController.swift*:

 	override func viewWillAppear(animated: Bool) {